 \section{Introduction}

 \emph{Statistical causality} has been gaining significant importance in a variety of research fields.
-In particular, in life sciences and social sciences, more and more researchers have been using statistical techniques to discover \emph{causal relationships} from experiments and observations.
+In particular, in life sciences, more and more researchers have been using statistical techniques to discover \emph{causal relationships} from experiments and observations.
 However, these statistical methods can easily be misused or misinterpreted.
-In fact, many research articles have been pointed out their serious errors in the applications and interpretations of statistical methods~\smash{\cite{Fernandes-Taylor:11:BMCRN,Makin:19:elife}}.
+In fact, it is reported that many research articles have serious errors in the applications and interpretations of statistical methods~\smash{\cite{Fernandes-Taylor:11:BMCRN,Makin:19:elife}}.

-One of the common mistakes is to misinterpret statistical \emph{correlation} as statistical \emph{causality}.
-Notably, when we analyze observational data without experimental interventions, we may overlook some requirements for causal inference and make wrong calculations, leading to incorrect conclusions about the causal relationships.
+A common mistake is to misinterpret statistical \emph{correlation} as statistical \emph{causality}.
+Notably, when we analyze observational data without experimental interventions, we may overlook some requirements for causal inference and make wrong calculations, leading to incorrect conclusions about the causality.

 For this reason, the scientific community has developed guidelines on many requirements for statistical analyses \smash{\cite{von:07:STROBE,Moher:12:CONSORT}}.
-However, since there is no formal language to describe the entire procedures of inference and their requirements, researchers refer to guidelines only manually and cannot formally guarantee the correctness of analyses.
+However, since there is no formal language to describe the entire procedures and their requirements, we refer to guidelines manually and cannot formally guarantee the correctness of analyses.